ricky-watson-g/qwiklabs-deployment-manager-examples/examples/elevate_permissions/readme.md

 Make sure you:

 1. Give your lab `roles/owner` and `roles/resourcemanager.projectIamAdmin`.
-2. Ensure all actions requiring elevation use `dependOn`.
+2. Ensure all actions requiring elevation use `dependsOn`.